Zuellni/ComfyUI-ExLlama-Nodes/README.md

 # ComfyUI ExLlama Nodes
-A simple prompt generator for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) using [ExLlama](https://github.com/turboderp/exllama).
+A simple prompt generator for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) utilizing [ExLlama](https://github.com/turboderp/exllama).

 ## Installation
 Clone the repository to `custom_nodes` in your ComfyUI directory and install dependencies: